Estimation of partial rankings from sparse, noisy comparisons: Results

-Fig.~\ref{fig:cs_depts_barplots}(a) shows the results of applying the Bradley-Terry model and our partial rankings algorithm to the entire set of 205 PhD granting institutions.
+Fig.~\ref{fig:cs_depts_barplots}(a) shows the results of applying the BT model and our PR algorithm to the entire set of 205 PhD-granting institutions.
 Each bar represents an institution, ordered by its BT rank, with bar heights representing the BT strength scores.
-Bars are colour-coded according to their PR rankings, with corresponding strengths shown in the legend in Fig.~\ref{fig:cs_depts_barplots}(b).
+Bars are color-coded according to their PR rankings, with corresponding strengths shown in the legend in Fig.~\ref{fig:cs_depts_barplots}(b).
 The rankings are dominated by a small group of elite universities displaying significantly higher strengths, followed by a sharp decline in strength values further down the list.
-The PR and BT rankings show strong ordinal association ($\tau_B = 0.82$; p-value $= 1.2 \times 10^{-53}$) with only a small number of rank violations ---instances where $\text{rank}_{BT}(A) > \text{rank}_{BT}(B)$ but $\text{rank}_{PR}(A) < \text{rank}_{PR}(B)$--- at the boundary between the two lowest-scoring PR groups, possibly indicating a lack of information to accurately determine the group boundaries.
+The PR and BT rankings show strong ordinal association ($\tau_B = 0.82$; p-value $= 1.2 \times 10^{-53}$) with only a small number of rank violations---instances where $\text{rank}_{BT}(A) > \text{rank}_{BT}(B)$ but $\text{rank}_{PR}(A) < \text{rank}_{PR}(B)$--- at the boundary between the two lowest-scoring PR groups, possibly indicating a lack of information to accurately determine the group boundaries.

 In Fig.~\ref{fig:cs_depts_barplots}(b), we compare the partial rankings inferred by our model with the \textit{U.S. News \& World Report} rankings.
 Each bar in the plot represents a PhD-granting institution, ordered by its USN rank, with bar heights corresponding to the inverse of their USN rank.
-Again, bars are colour-coded according to their partial rankings inferred by the PR model.
+Again, bars are color-coded according to their partial rankings inferred by the PR model.